 Watch an Awesome Spanish Show in Jekyll & Hide at Metropolitan Theatre – I was amazed by the fantastic show we saw in Buenos Aires.
 You can’t take videos, though.
 But that’s perfectly understandable.
 Such art should be seen in person, and not through a camera’s lens.

-Danced Tango with Tinggly – This is something I would push any newlyweds to do.
+Dance Tango – This is something I would push any newlyweds to do.
 If you haven’t danced Tango, then learning it in Argentina would be the best option.
 Jon did, and I must say, he has potential!
 Haha!

 Relaxed and enjoyed the Spa and Rooftop Pool in Pan Americano Hotel – And what’s the best way to enjoy Buenos Aires’ city view?
 Check in at the Pan Americano Hotel and go to their rooftop pool.
 I tell you, its heaven in the city.